Handshakez/jodconverter/README.md

 Java 1.6+ is required.
 If just runnning, a JRE is find.
 If building, a JDK is necessary.
 If you are installing one go ahead and get the JDK.

 *MacOs* has a JDK already installed (I hope!)

 *Ubuntu* `apt-get install default-jdk`

 You can determine if you have a jdk with the commands `java` and `javac`.
 The former will be in both a JRE and a JDK.
-The latter is only available in the JDK.o
+The latter is only available in the JDK.

 ### Get Open Office